juand-r/naacl-2019-notes/README.md

 ## Cybersecurity applications :shield::computer:

+- (Poster) Detecting Cybersecurity Events from Noisy Short Text
+- (Poster) Analyzing the Perceived Severity of Cybersecurity Threats Reported on Social Media

 ## Other

 - (Poster; Could not attend) Asking the Right Question: Inferring Advice-Seeking Intentions from Personal Narratives